 Fastned's mission is to give freedom to BEV drivers and accelerate the transition to sustainable transportation.
 Fastned intends to deliver on its mission by providing fast charging services to BEV drivers through the development and operation of scalable fast charging stations at high traffic locations.
 Each location has multiple fast chargers allowing BEV drivers to charge their car quickly and continue their journey.
-All of Fastned's current stations are equipped with multi-standard fast chargers that enable charging with the global charging standards CCS and the majority with CHAdeMO.
+Most of Fastned's stations are currently equipped with multi-standard fast chargers that enable charging with global charging standards, such as CCS and CHAdeMO.